valtlfelipe/hedit/README.md

 *   **Fast & Secure:** Built with modern tech for performance and system-level access and Open-source codebase.
 *   **Multiple Files:** Manage multiple files and activate the one you need.
 *   **Remote Files:** Add and Sync remote hosts files locally (like StevenBlack/hosts, etc.).
+*   **Auto Sync:** Enable automatic remote file synchronization so remote files are always up to date.
+*   **Run in background:** Allow Hedit to run in the background (system tray) so Auto Sync can operate continuously.
 *   **Syntax highlighting:** Edit your hosts file with syntax highlighting and validation.

 ## ⬇️ Installation & Usage (macOS)